January Birthstone: Garnet Meaning, Folklore, Varieties, And Care

 Obsidian

-Obsidian is natural occurring glass that was used to make jewelry, knives, and much more.
-It comes in many forms such as snowflake obsidian, mahogany obsidian, and rainbow obsidian to name a few.
+Obsidian is a naturally occurring volcanic glass that was used for jewelry, knives, arrowheads, and ceremonial blades long before metalworking.
+It comes in many forms, including snowflake obsidian, mahogany obsidian, and rainbow obsidian, each with its own pattern and folk reading.

-In general, obsidian is associated with protection and clarity.
+In general, obsidian is associated with protection and clarity, a fit with Capricorn’s grounded, practical streak.

 Emerald